 ORGANISATION'S STRUCTURE

-The BlueCrest organization in the UK consists of DMT Solutions U.K. Limited with its branches in Ireland, Switzerland, and Denmark.
+The BlueCrest organization in the UK consists of DMT Solutions U.K. Limited with its branches in Ireland and Switzerland.

 OUR SUPPLY CHAINS AND DISTRIBUTION CHANNEL

-• Warehousing and distribution from strategically located, third-party facilities in North America and Europe and
+- Warehousing and distribution from strategically located, third party facilities in North America and Europe.

 OUR APPROACH TO PREVENTING SLAVERY AND HUMAN TRAFFICKING